sinequa/sba-angular/docs/modules/components/machine-learning.md

 This module introduces the Neural Search components displaying Answers and Passages extracted from the documents according to your search.

+## Prerequisites

+The SBA framework requires some configuration on the Sinequa server in order to have access to Neural Search features.
+Note that it comes within the usual query API and not an additional one, so there is nothing to change there.

+On the server, your application needs to be linked to a query web service with Neural Search enabled.
+To do so, you need to have an index with `Neural Search configuration` set, you can then link a query web service to this index and enable Neural Search in the `Search Settings` tab, you then can use it for your SBA application's query.

 ## Import

 ```typescript